Carbon pricing in Oregon: a brief history

 2016: The Healthy Climate Act (Senate Bill 1574), a cap-and-invest bill is introduced.
 It receives two public hearings, one work session, and is referred to Ways and Means with a “do pass” recommendation (with amendments.)

 2017: The Clean Energy Jobs bill (SB 557) passes out of the Senate Energy and Natural Resources committee.
 It does not receive a floor vote.
-HB 2135, the bill’s house counterpart, passes the House Energy & Environment Committee and is sent to Ways & Means.
-The bill is later reintroduced as SB 1070, a priority bill with 33 legislative co- sponsors.
-The Global Warming Commission considers this policy to be a gap-closer.
+HB 2135, the bill’s House counterpart, passes the House Energy & Environment Committee and is sent to Ways & Means.
+The bill is later reintroduced as SB 1070, a priority bill with 33 legislative co-sponsors.

 A price on emissions isn’t a new concept.
 While Oregon has worked its policy into shape for more than a decade, others have moved forward:

-Every province in Canada will have a price on climate pollution by 2018.
+Every province in Canada will have a price on climate pollution by the end of 2018.
 China will launch its national cap-and-trade system in 2019.
-California’s cap-and-invest program, in place since 2012, was just extended for another decade with bipartisan support.
+California’s cap-and-trade program, in place since 2012, was extended for another decade with bipartisan support.
 The program is linked with the provinces of Quebec and Ontario to form the North American Carbon Market.

-Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New York, Rhode Island, and Vermont are all part of the Regional Greenhouse Gas Initiative (RGGI), a program to cap and price emissions from the power sector in place since 2009.
-RGGI states doubled-down on their success in 2017, adopting new targets for emission reductions.
-New Jersey and Virginia are looking to join the linked market.
+Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New York, Rhode Island, and Vermont are all part of the Regional Greenhouse Gas Initiative (RGGI), a program to cap and reduce emissions from the power sector in place since 2009.
+RGGI states doubled-down on their success in 2017, adopting new targets for emission reduction.